~more recently updated recipes~

 4 ounces fresh spinach, stems removed

-Meanwhile, heat a large pot or Dutch oven on MEDIUM HIGH.
-Add the olive oil and heat.
-As they're chopped, add the onion, peppers and squash to the pot, stirring very regularly.
-Stir in the garlic, ginger and turmeric.
-Stir in the chicken broth and bring to a boil.
+Stir in the garlic, ginger and turmeric and let cook 1 minute.
+Stir in the stock and bring to a boil.
 Cover, reduce heat to MEDIUM and let simmer for about 10 minutes, just until the squash is getting soft, no more, otherwise it will disintegrate.

 Use an immersion blender (or a regular blender) to partially or completely purée the soup, depending on your texture preference.
-Season to taste with salt.
-Stir in the spinach and cook for 1 minute, just til the spinach softens but remains bright green.
+Taste and adjust the seasoning.

-ALANNA'S TIPS & KITCHEN NOTES
+ALANNA's TIPS & KITCHEN NOTES

 Still Hungry?